Friday February 02, 2018

 Are We F--ked?
 Decoding the resistance to climate change

 The evidence is everywhere: forests retreating, glaciers melting, sea levels rising.
 Droughts, floods, wildfires and storms have increased five-fold over the past 50 years.
 And we're only just beginning to feel the strain of climate change.
 It's estimated that rising sea levels will threaten 30 million people in Bangladesh alone.
 Miami could disappear within a generation.
 Despite all of these dire events and projections, the attacks continue — on climate scientists.
 Part 1 of 2-part series.
-Part 2 airs Thursday, September 14.
+Part 2 airs Friday, February 9. **This episode originally aired September 7, 2017.

 Clive Hamilton is an Australian public intellectual who's written books about global warming, among them: Requiem for a Species and Defiant Earth.
 His books were intended to enlighten the public.
 But as he says: "anyone who engages publicly in the climate change debate has been subject to threats and abuse from a global army of climate science deniers.
 There are a lot of disturbed, angry people out there, which is, of course, socially worrying."